ZimpleX/SMoRE-LLM/README.md

 * Install 3 local packages in editable mode under `peft/`, `LLaMA-Factory/` and `model_moe/`

 Other preparations:
+* Log in HuggingFace so that it can download base model checkpoints.
+  * Run `huggingface-cli login` from the command line.
 * Log in W\&B to log the training curves to your own account. e.g., you can set `WANDB_API_KEY` to [your own key](https://wandb.ai/authorize).
 * The dataset format follows exactly LLaMA-Factory.
 You can refer to their [README](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file#data-preparation) to prepare your own data.